Textualize/rich-cli/README.md

 Rich-cli is a command line toolbox for fancy output in the terminal, built with [Rich](https://github.com/Textualize/rich).

 Rich-cli can syntax highlight a large number of file types in the terminal, with specialized rendering for Markdown and JSON files.
-It also provides an interface to console text rendering with many options to format and style your output.
+The `rich` command also provides an interface to console text rendering with many options to format and style your output.

 ## Installation